syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="ASP.NET Core" %}

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
 //Add a new page to PDF document.
 PdfPage page = document.Pages.Add();

 //Create list box.
 PdfListBoxField listBoxField = new PdfListBoxField(page, "list1");
 //Set the properties.
 listBoxField.Bounds = new Syncfusion.Drawing.RectangleF(100, 60, 100, 50);

-//Add the items to the list box.

-listBoxField.Items.Add(new PdfListFieldItem("English", "English"));
+//Add the items to the list box. listBoxField.Items.Add(new PdfListFieldItem("English", "English"));
 listBoxField.Items.Add(new PdfListFieldItem("French", "French"));
 listBoxField.Items.Add(new PdfListFieldItem("German", "German"));
 //Select the item.
 listBoxField.SelectedIndex = 0;

-//Set the multi select option.

-listBoxField.MultiSelect = true;
+//Set the multi select option. listBoxField.MultiSelect = true;

-//Add the list box into PDF document
+//Add the list box into PDF document. document.Form.Fields.Add(listBoxField);

-document.Form.Fields.Add(listBoxField);

-//Creating the stream object
+//Creating the stream object.
 MemoryStream stream = new MemoryStream();

-//Save the PDF document to stream
+//Save the PDF document to stream. document.Save(stream);

-document.Save(stream);

-//If the position is not set to '0' then the PDF will be empty.

-stream.Position = 0;
+//If the position is not set to '0' then the PDF will be empty. stream.Position = 0;
 //Close the document.
 document.Close(true);

-//Defining the ContentType for pdf file.

-string contentType = "application/pdf";
+//Defining the ContentType for pdf file. string contentType = "application/pdf";
 //Define the file name.
 string fileName = "Form.pdf";

-//Creates a FileContentResult object by using the file contents, content type, and file name.

-return File(stream, contentType, fileName);
+//Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

 {% endhighlight %}